 Each member of a team will write his or her own report.
 Your report must be presented to me in a hard-copy format.
 No electronic copies will be accepted.
+Your report is to be written in clear and coherent English!
+Please obey all of the rules of English grammar.
+Run spell and grammar check.
+Do not use the first person in your reports (e.g., I; my; we; our; etc.)!
 The report needs to be typed and double spaced.
 Tables and graphs must be done electronically with a program such as Excel.
-All chemical structures must be drawn with ChemDraw.
-Please obey all of the rules of English grammar.
-Run spell and grammar check.
-Try to be concise and exact.
+For any chemical structures you submit, the drawings must be done with ChemDraw.

 Your lab report must include all of the following to be complete: